The first thing for creating a blog or website, you need to register a domain name.

-More than, 3.5% of the total websites are registered with .net extension, that’s why it’s easier to get a .net domain.
+Only 3.5% of the total websites are registered with a .net extension, that’s why it’s easier to get a .net domain.

 - Network service providers: As the .net extension was initially created for the use of networking-related websites, so if you provide services like internet, cable tv, email, database hosting, then the .net domain extension will be an excellent choice for your website.

-- Technology-related websites: It can be used for tech-related websites such as “speedtest.net” website use .net domain, which is a technology related website that allows users to check their internet speed in real-time.
+- Technology-related websites: It can be used for tech-related websites such as “speedtest.net” website uses a .net domain, which is a technology related website that allows users to check their internet speed in real-time.

 - Brand protection: Many business owners prefer to buy both .com and .net domain extensions to make sure nobody else could defame their company’s reputation.

-However, if you are using only .net domain extension for your website, we highly recommend you to register a .com domain with the same domain name (if available).
-Then redirect the .com to your .net website.
+Pro Tip: However, if you are using only the .net domain extension for your website, I highly recommend you to register a .com domain with the same name (if available).
+Then redirect the .com domain to your .net website.